gazmull/eros-bot/README.md

 > Since this still involves building the source code, please read [**Code**](#Code) first.

 1. Proceed to [`src / commands / general / guide-pages`](/src/commands/general/guide-pages).
-    > If you are writing to a general guide (not a command guide), feel free to edit `index.ts` once you're inside the folder mentioned above.
+    > When writing to a general guide (not a command guide), feel free to edit `index.ts` once inside the folder mentioned above.

-    > If you are writing to a command guide, proceed to [`commands`](/src/commands/general/guide-pages/commands).
+    > When writing to a command guide, proceed to [`commands`](/src/commands/general/guide-pages/commands).

     1. Select a category (e.g. `general` or `kamihime`).
-    2. Go to `assets` and you should see `.ts` file for each command.
+    2. Go to `assets` and there should be `.ts` file for each command.
         - Feel free to either edit the file or create a new one— if it's a valid command within the bot.
-        - Make sure you're following the syntax (open one file and you'll get the idea).
+        - Make sure the syntax has been followed (open one file will grant an idea).
 2. After doing everything above, run `$ yarn run docs:parse` to generate the updated documentation.
 3. Make sure to do `$ git push` to the gh-pages branch!
 4. File a [**Pull Request**](https://github.com/gazmull/eros-bot/compare/gh-pages).